 Registration for Subscribers may vary according to certificate type:

+Requests for CA certificate registrations must be submitted

 Generally, individuals requiring keys and certificates should submit an application in accordance with individual Agency processes, but an authorised person may reject the application if required.
 Applications must contain information that is accurate, complete and up to date.
 Subscribers will, wherever possible, be bound by contract, or equivalent arrangement for trusted public agents and partners.
 The contract is in addition to their use being subject to the provisions of the applicable PDS, CP and this CPS.

 The agency Subscriber Authority is responsible for: